Honda Aims for Standard Safety by 2022

-That’s one million cars, SUVs, trucks, and hybrids keeping the streets safer for all of us.
+That’s one million cars, SUVs, and trucks keeping the streets safer for all of us.

 But that’s just the beginning.
 While Honda Sensing–an exclusive, intelligent suite of technology features–is currently available on most models and standard on select few, the Honda brand has big plans for the future of vehicle safety.

 While the specific features may vary by model, Honda Sensing may include systems like these: